-If the public offering price of the Company's common stock is less than \$5.25 per share, then additional shares of the Company's common stock will be issued to the Preferred Stockholders upon conversion of the Series A Preferred Stock pursuant to the waivers and consents described above.
+If the public offering price of the Company's common stock is less than \$7.00 per share, then additional shares of the Company's common stock will be issued to the Preferred Stockholders upon conversion of the Series A Preferred Stock pursuant to the waivers and consents described above.
+However, in no event will the number of shares of common stock issued to the Preferred Stockholders exceed 733.929 shares.